Security Attacks Abusing Pulse-level Quantum Circuits: Introduction

 To address research gaps in this field, this paper undertakes the first comprehensive exploration of security and privacy aspects concerning quantum circuits built partly or wholly from low-level pulses rather than purely from gates.
 In particular, we introduce a new class of attacks, which leverage the inconsistency between the definition of the custom quantum gate, and the low-level implementation of the pulses that realize the gate operations.
 For the attacks, we assume attackers can clandestinely implant or modify the low-level pulse implementation such that it is not revealed to the high-level gate definition.
 The proposed attacks are particularly dangerous for two reasons: Firstly, most current quantum software development kits are deficient in the interface between gate-level and pulse-level, and pulse configurations specifying pulse-level gates are in the analog form.
 These make our attacks less understandable and difficult to verify.
-Secondly, due to the continuously changing physical properties of quantum computers, pulse configuration needs frequent updates according to hardware properties to maintain proper functionality.
-This in turn means that it is almost impossible to verify pulses by comparing them to some prior, correct pulses, since even correct pulses will have changed with time.
-The pulse data is updated possibly as often as the quantum computers are calibrated, providing space for adversaries to install attacks.
-Both factors make the attacks challenging to detect and prevent.
+Secondly, pulse configuration is determined by the hardware properties and environment.
+Due to reasons such as variations in manufacturing and the continuously changing environment within and near the quantum computer, pulse configuration is distinct and unique for a specific quantum hardware and needs frequent updates to maintain proper functionality.
+This, in turn, means that pulse specifications are individualized and time-restricted.
+It is almost impossible to verify pulses by setting an overall standard for pulses for all quantum computers, or by comparing them to some prior, correct pulses, since even correct pulses will have changed with time.
+The pulse data is updated as often as the quantum computers are calibrated, which can be every day, or even every few hours, providing space for adversaries to install attacks.
+Both factors result in a unique new attack surface in the quantum software supply chain, which is unique and different from classical computing, making the attacks challenging to detect and prevent.